 Write a cover letter that addresses the job or college requirements and explains why you have applied to this business/college.

-Prepare a résumé that is well laid out and up-to-date.
+Prepare a résumé that is well laid out and up to date.

 Study the evaluation rubric as this explains what the interviewer is looking for.